faithanalog/faithanalog.github.io/_posts/2020-04-08-declawing-the-dragon.md

 title: "Declawing the Dragon - Voice Coding in 2020"
 ---

 In this post I am going to talk about programming with speech recognition software, also known as voice coding.
 Voice coding as a concept is nothing new, though you may not have heard of it.
-Here are some talks you can check out if you want to see what this actually look like in practice:
+Here are some talks you can check out if you want to see what this actually looks like in practice:
 - [PYCON US 2013 - Using Python to Code by Voice](https://www.youtube.com/watch?v=OWyMA_bT7UI)
 - [The Eleventh HOPE (2016): Coding by Voice with Open Source Speech Recognition](https://www.youtube.com/watch?v=YRyYIIFKsdU)
 - [DECONSTRUCT 2019: Emily Shea - Voice Driven Development](https://www.deconstructconf.com/2019/emily-shea-voice-driven-development)